BdR76/datasetmultitool/readme.md

 Datatype varchar has the maximum width in parentheses.

 **numeric**
-Numeric datatype format is either just te maximum width, or the width and how many decimals places.
+Datatype numeric has the maximum width in parentheses, or the width and how many decimals places separated by a comma.

 **datetime**
 Datetime datatypes must be followed by the date-mask in parentheses.